 Have you ever just wanted some “downtime?”
 Some alone time.
 A time when you did not have to be “up,” you didn’t have to care, and by care, I mean caring for the needs of others.
-You just wanted some quiet, maybe flip channels on the TV, listen to an album that always speaks deeply to you, maybe read a book.
+You just wanted some quiet, maybe flip channels on the TV, listen to an album that always speaks deeply to you, maybe take yourself out for breakfast.
 I know I can put a checkmark beside each of these.
 When we’ve planned our “escape” and then life crushes our plans, it’s normal not to be cheerful – “Did you wake up grumpy this morning?”
 Husband: “No, I let her sleep.”

 Jesus had sent His twelve apostles on a missionary trip, traveling two by two, and when they returned, He wanted to bless them with some downtime, some rest and relaxation.
 Jesus said to His apostles, “Come away by yourselves to a desolate place and rest a while.”
 (Mark 6:31) However, that wasn’t going to happen.
 “And they went away in the boat to a desolate place by themselves.
 Now many saw them going and recognized them, and they ran there on foot from all the towns and got there ahead of them.
 When he went ashore he saw a great crowd, and he had compassion on them, because they were like sheep without a shepherd.”
 (Mark 6:32-34)